Distribution-Free Selection of Low-Risk Oncology Patients for Survival Beyond a Time Horizon: Introduction

 \subsection{Background and Motivation}

-A common statistical problem in oncology care is to identify a subset of low-risk patients who are sufficiently unlikely to experience an adverse event within a fixed time horizon.
-This problem has many applications, including determining eligibility for less intensive management strategies such as active surveillance instead of surgery, and optimizing the allocation of limited resources to patients most likely to benefit.
-For example, consider a phase II de-escalation study that aims to enroll only patients who are sufficiently low risk, with a protocol target of no more than 10\% event probability within 3 months among participants.
+A common statistical question in medicine is to how to identify a subset of patients who are sufficiently unlikely to experience an adverse event within a fixed time horizon.
+This problem has many applications, including determining eligibility for less intensive management strategies such as active surveillance instead of surgery, and optimizing the allocation of limited clinical resources toward patients most likely to benefit.
+From a statistical perspective, this can be viewed as a large-scale testing problem: among many candidates, the goal is to select as many as possible of those who are truly low-risk, while controlling the rate of type-I errors—patients who are selected but nonetheless experience the event within the horizon of interest.
+In practice, this task is further complicated by right-censoring, as follow-up may end before the event occurs for many patients, leaving their event status by the time horizon of interest unobserved.

+As a concrete example arising from oncology care, consider a phase II de-escalation study that aims to enroll only patients who are sufficiently low risk, with a protocol target of no more than 10\% event probability within 3 months among participants.
 This means that approximately 90\% of enrolled patients should remain event-free for at least 3 months.
-Ensuring the screening protocol is properly calibrated is often essential in practice: a screening rule that is more liberal than expected may raise safety issues, possibly prompting early termination of the study, while an overly conservative one may exclude too many eligible patients, resulting in an inefficient, low-yield study.
+Proper calibration of the screening rule is essential and requires balancing competing considerations: an overly liberal rule may admit too many high-risk patients, raising safety concerns or prompting early study termination, whereas an overly conservative rule may exclude many eligible patients, resulting in missed opportunities to improve patient well-being and make scientific findings.